vivainio/techradar/README.md

 TypeScript
 ----------

-I have developer a strong preference for selecting TypeScript over CoffeeScript, plain Javascript or ES6 transpilers.
+I have developed a strong preference for selecting TypeScript over CoffeeScript, plain Javascript or ES6 transpilers.
 This is the easiest choice in this list.